geopython/GeoHealthCheck/docker/README.md

 See the [Docker Compose Documentation](https://docs.docker.com/compose) for more info.

+*Note that the `docker-compose` YAML files below are meant as examples to be adapted to your* *local deployment situation.*

 ### Using sqlite DB (default)

 Using the default [docker-compose.yml](compose/docker-compose.yml) will run GHC with a SQLite DB.